 Assuming you and your fiancé will be getting ready separately, we typically start with the groom in the morning.
 We like starting with the guys because after we’re done, they can run errands if needed or take off their jackets and relax.
 Guys have it pretty easy.

-One hour minimum is recommended for this session but I highly recommedn 1.5 hours.
+One hour minimum is recommended for this morning session but I highly recommend 1.5 hours.
 This time is used to document the groom getting ready by having his best man, family members, and wedding party involved in prepping for the day.

 Having this time allows Oliver and myself to look for reflections, interesting angles and perspectives, use dramatic lighting, and create that GQ Magazine feel.
 It means we’ll be there at the right place and right time to catch the real-life shenanigans.

 My approach to photographing this portion of the day is ‘directed documentary’, meaning you will be going through your natural routine with only occasional direction from us when necessary.

 After the hour is over, we travel to the bride.
 We recommend 1.5 to 2 hours with her and the girls.
 From experience, this is where the timeline sometimes hits bumps.
 Most often, hair and makeup take longer than expected and our photography time gets reduced; not always, but often.